davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

-The surface effects of Monterey plate partial subduction, followed by transtensional coupling to the Pacific plate, are closely correlated to transrotational rifting in the southern California Borderland and the linked clockwise rotation of western Transverse Ranges bedrock panels [@Bohannon1995;
+The surface effects of Monterey plate partial subduction, followed by transtensional coupling to the Pacific plate, are closely correlated to transrotational rifting in the southern California Borderland and the linked clockwise rotation of the western Transverse Ranges [@Bohannon1995;
 @Wilson2005].
-This is in line with the Monterey slab’s limited down-dip extent as bounded by the Monterey-Farallon slab window segment shown in
-@fig:reconstruction.
-If the hypothetical Monterey "relict slab" were of proper proportion to form the Isabella anomaly, then why were its effects on surface geology restricted to the Borderland and Transverse Ranges?
+This supports a Monterey slab with a limited down-dip extent, bounded by the Monterey-Farallon slab window segment [@fig:reconstruction].
+If the hypothetical Monterey "relict slab" extended far enough inland to form the Isabella anomaly, its effects on surface geology should not be restricted to the Borderland and Transverse Ranges.
 Epeirogenic transients that correlate to the convective mobilization of the sub-Sierran mantle lithosphere as the Isabella anomaly are highly out of phase with the predicted translation pattern for a deep Monterey slab [@Saleeby2013;